LubaMay/snake-game/README.md

 # snake-game

 ### To **play** the game go to [this link](https://htmlpreview.github.io/?https://github.com/LubaMay/snake-game/blob/master/index.html).
-It make take a few minutes to render.
+It make take a few moments to render.